-Everyone from teenagers to baby boom generation have a blog or they are planning to start one.
-Setting up a blog seems like fairly easy thing to do, but to make it so that it stands out from the rest is the hard part.
-Before you dive in and start writing about your favorite topic there is a lot that needs to been done first.
-If you want to be a successful blogger you must devote a lot of time and energy to acquire some new skills and to do a ton of research.
+Everyone from teenagers to the baby boomer generation either already have a blog or are planning to start one.
+Setting up a blog seems like fairly easy thing to do, but making it stand out from the crowd is the hard part.
+Before you dive in and start writing about your favorite topics, there is a lot that needs to been done prior to that.
+If you want to be a successful blogger, you must devote both time and energy to acquire some new skills.

-Most people write about things that they are passionate about and either have a substantial knowledge or they want to learn about the subject that they want to cover on their blog.
-If that is the case, then you might think that you’re an expert on the subject or at least that you know enough to just start writing about it and people will come and read it.
-That’s where you’re wrong.
-You always need to do more research about the niche that you want to conquer with your writing.
-Find out who your competition is and what are they doing and differentiate.
-Cover everything there is so that you are able to establish yourself as an authority.
+Most people write about things that they are passionate about.
+They either have a substantial knowledge in those particular fields, or at least want to learn about the subject that they aim to cover on their blog.
+If you are certain that you already know all there is to know about your favorite topic, then you are underestimating the art of blog writing., then you might think that you’re an expert on the subject or at least that you know enough to just start writing about it and people will come and read it.
+It's always preferable to do more research about the niche you want to conquer with your writing.
+Learn all about your competitors and differentiate yourself from the competition.

-Doing additional research about the things that you are going to write about can’t be considered as a hard work and you are supposed to enjoy it, but there are some other things that you need to learn that may not come as easy.
-It’s important that you acquire certain skills regarding social media, SEO, design etc. You need to be able to create a blog that will be visually appealing to your audience and you need to know how to find that audience through social media and on internet in general.
+Conducting additional research on the topics you want to write about can’t really be considered as hard labor, especially if you are passionate about them.
+However, there are some additional things you might have to learn about that may not come as easy as you expect.
+For example, it’s important that you acquire certain skills related to social media, SEO, design etc. You need to be able to create a blog that will be visually appealing to your audience, as well as finding and engaging that audience in the first place.

-The best thing to do before you start is to learn from others who have been here for some time.
-To set you on the path to success we asked established bloggers to reveal the things that they wish somebody told them before they started.
-Read about their experience, learn from their mistakes and get inspired to write your own magnificent blog.
+The best thing to do before you start is to learn from others who have been in the blogging niche for some time.
+To get you started on the path to success, we asked several established bloggers to reveal the things that they wish somebody told them before they started.
+Read about their experience, learn from their mistakes and get inspired to start your own magnificent blog.

 Get a domain name before you start blogging.
 It’s easy to get started for free, but a domain name costs $10 per year (which is basically two Starbucks coffees) and if your blog grows, you won’t have to worry about rebranding and switching names when you realize yours is taken.
 Down the road, it will make your life easier.
 And if one day you decide to stop blogging, then you can stop paying!
 And at that price, it would take years of not using it for it to become an expensive mistake… So just get one from the start!